This post may contain affiliate links. Please see my disclosure policy for details.

 Here, they filmed many recognisable scenes like the Labyrinth of Gedref, the Eye of the Phoenix, and plenty more!
 They even have Morgana’s hut left behind to check out.

-After that, you can visit Clearwell Caves that featured as the Druid’s Cave in Arthur’s Bane.
+After that, you can visit Clearwell Caves as it featured as the Druid’s Cave in Arthur’s Bane.
 Cannop Ponds is another filming location where they filmed The Darkest Hour.

 In the Wye Valley, you can visit Raglan Castle that was where Merlin had the battle with Nimueh.
 After, you can visit Goodrich Castle which was home to the sorceress Morgause.
 Even the aMazing Hedge Puzzle near Monmouth featured in the Labyrinth of Gedref.